-SOAtest includes several security tools and options that help you construct and execute complex authentication, encryption, and access control test scenarios.
+To help you ensure that your security measures work flawlessly, SOAtest contains a vast array of security tools and options that help you construct and execute complex authentication, encryption, and access control test scenarios.
 For example:

 - XML Encryption tool: The XML Encryption tool allows you to encrypt and decrypt entire messages or parts of messages using Triple DES, AES 128, AES 192, or AES 256.
 In WS-Security mode, Binary Security Tokens, X509IssuerSerial, and Key Identifiers are supported.

 - XML Signer tool: The XML Signer tool allows you to digitally sign an entire message or parts of a message depending on your specific needs.
 In some cases it may be important to digitally sign parts of a document while encrypting other parts.

 - XML Signature Verifier tool: The XML Signature Verifier tool allows for the verification of digitally signed documents using a public/private key pair stored within a key store file.

 - Key Stores: The use of key stores in SOAtest allows you to encrypt/decrypt and digitally sign documents using public/private key pairs stored in a key store.
 Key stores in JKS, PEM, PKCS12, BKS, and UBER format can be used.